 No matter how protective a helmet may be, it’ll never ever help the rider if it’s the wrong size.
 A poorly fitting lid not only feels uncomfortable but is also likely to come off when it shouldn’t — during a wipeout!

 Wearing a Badly Fitting Helmet is Dangerous

 Did you know that wearing a badly fitting helmet can considerably increase the likelihood of a head injury?
 According to one study conducted by Seattle-based Harborview Injury Prevention and Research Center, 4% of helmets came off during a crash.
 Further, fully 13% of helmets tilted backward.

 The number of participants in the study was 1,700 by the way, and that looks like a large enough sample size.
 The researchers concluded that wearing poorly fitting protective headgear could increase the chances of an injury to the rider’s head twofold.
 Let that sink in..a scary thought, huh?
 You must take helmet sizing seriously.

 How Well Does the SweatSaver Helmet Fit?

 So, how well does this brain bucket fit the heads it’s designed to protect?
 Overall, the helmet fits well, assuming you choose the right size.
-I did mention above that the lid fits extremely tight and that you should order the next size up to sidestep sizing issues.
+I did mention above that this brain bucket fits extremely tight and that you should order the next size up to sidestep sizing issues.

-This helmet banks on adjustable chin straps for fitment.
-The straps are strong nylon or polypropylene, and they feel sturdy enough.
+This helmet banks on its adjustable chinstraps for fitment.
+The chinstraps are strong nylon or polypropylene, and they feel sturdy enough.
 Fastening the buckle isn’t something you can do with one hand as you ride, though.
-If the strap loosens and needs some adjustment, you’ll have to dismount and do handle that.
+If the strap loosens and needs some adjustment, you’ll have to dismount and handle that.